-One of the most prominent issues that has been attracting the attention of different stakeholders is related to the remuneration practices applied to the members of the Board and senior management of financial entities, as well as to personnel undertaking activities that involve risk-taking.
+One of the most prominent issues that has been attracting the attention of different stakeholders is related to the remuneration practices applied to the members of the board and senior management of financial entities, as well as to personnel undertaking activities that involve risk-taking.
 Specifically, for insurance firms, remuneration policies that excessively reward short-term profit and give incentives to take risks that are not in line with the undertaking's risk profile can undermine sound and effective risk management, exacerbate excessive risk-taking behaviour and lead to potential conflicts of interest.

 Although the majority of these situations occurred in sectors other than the insurance, in the context of the Solvency II regime it was considered that some principles should be applied and preventive measures should be allowed for and implemented by insurance undertakings.
-Therefore, notwithstanding the absence of any provision in the Directive 74, having considered that an adequate system of committees (audit, risk and remuneration), the remuneration policy, the risk management framework and the internal control functions.
-The risk culture should be out of the scope of this assessment, because it is fair to rely on the Board's assessment of the institution's risk culture and the process followed for this assessment.
-The quality assessment of the Board should consider the following areas: Board charter and self-assessment; the quality, skills and experience of all directors; the Board composition and independence; the fitness and propriety matters; the conflicts of interest policy; the internal control framework and the outsourcing policy.
+Therefore, notwithstanding the absence of any provision in the Directive 74, having considered that an adequate system of governance should include the implementation of an appropriate remuneration policy, the Implementing Measures require undertakings to adopt a remuneration policy that is in line with its business strategy and risk profile, and should avoid any potential incentives for unauthorised or unwanted risk-taking 75.